mattroberts297/mattroberts.eu/_posts/2017-04-16-automatic-type-class-derivation-with-shapeless-part-one.md

 }
 ```

-And the test that demonstrates automatic type class derivation:
+And a test that demonstrates the automatic type class derivation:

 ```scala
 import org.scalatest.{MustMatchers, FlatSpec}